 Grab a friend and check out these nearby natural settings.

 - Duke Farms Be sure to explore this 1,000+ acres (with safety measures in place) of trails, waterfalls, wildlife, sculpture, historic buildings, arboretum, Japanese-style meditation garden and more!
-Update March 2021 – Current hours are Mon-Fri, 8:30am-4:30pm.
-On April 1 the hours will transition to Tues-Sat, 8:30am-6:00pm.
-On Saturdays, visitors traveling by car will need to reserve a pass to enter the property.
-Trails, bikeshare program, and outdoor cafe will be open, however, the Orientation Center and Orchid Range will remain closed.
+Update June 2021 – Current hours are Tues-Sat, 8:30am-6:00pm.
+On Saturdays, visitors traveling by car will need to reserve a free pass to enter the property.
+Trails, bikeshare program, and outdoor cafe will be open, weather permitting.
+The Orientation Center will remain closed, and the Orchid Range is open during limited hours.
 For the latest info, please visit dukefarms.org/update.

 - Fairview Farm Wildlife Preserve (Raritan Headwaters Association) is 170-acre wildlife preserve with five miles of trails through fields and woods, a scenic pond with a dock, a bird and butterfly garden, and a historic barn complex.
 Their online Resource Hub will keep you occupied even on cold winter days, or check out their Winter Days Nature Hikes for Kids!

 - Scherman Hoffman Wildlife Sanctuary (NJ Audubon Headquarters) comprises 276 acres of woodland, field, and floodplain habitat that is home to over 200 species of wildlife over the course of a year.
 View videos, podcasts, activities and other online tools in NJ Audubon’s Media Center to connect with nature in your own places and spaces.

 - Delaware & Raritan Canal State Park is one of the most popular recreational corridors for canoeing, jogging, hiking, bicycling, fishing and horseback riding.
 Don’t miss this significant historic and wildlife corridor, year-round.

 - Sourland Mountain Preserve (Hillsborough and Montgomery, NJ) offers several recreational opportunities in an undisturbed natural setting, including hiking, mountain biking, bird watching, bouldering, and horseback riding.

 - Duke Island Park (Bridgewater, NJ) is a general use park in Somerset County that provides a wide variety of passive recreational opportunities.
 Duke Island Park also offers trails for Somerset County biking enthusiasts.